ARC8115 : Design studio

 By the end of the module students should be able to:

-•Research, analyse, interpret and assimilate a wide range of different types of information so as to achieve effective and appropriate design solutions which integrate social, environmental, aesthetic and technical requirements
+• Research, analyse, interpret, and assimilate a wide range of different types of information to produce design solutions that integrate social, environmental, aesthetic, and technical factors.

-•Conceive and develop proposals for the design of a moderately complex site, or building in relation to a broad urban context.
+• Conceive and develop proposals for the design of a moderately complex site or area in

-•Communicate effectively on the inception, design and construction of spaces and places
+• Communicate effectively on the inception, design and construction of spaces and places through oral presentation, graphics, and models, in the context of urban design practice.

 Teaching Methods